oxc-project/javascript-parser-in-rust/docs/lexer.md

 ### Identifiers and Unicode

-We mostly code in ascii,
+We mostly code in ASCII,
 but [Chapter 11 ECMAScript Language: Source Text](https://tc39.es/ecma262/#sec-ecmascript-language-source-code) states the source text should be in Unicode.
 And [Chapter 12.6 Names and Keywords](https://tc39.es/ecma262/#sec-names-and-keywords)